He loved his parents, The Queen and Superman

 HE LOVED HIS PARENTS, THE QUEEN AND SUPERMAN.

-To avoid ambiguity, this is crying out for an extra comma after 'Queen'.
+Of course his parents weren't the Queen and Superman, but to avoid ambiguity, this is crying out for an extra comma after 'Queen'.

 But if instead I'd written HE LOVED THE QUEEN, SUPERMAN AND HIS PARENTS, there wouldn't have been any ambiguity.
 To ensure there is no confusion, the responsibility lies with the writer, not the reader.